 - Understand the art and the science of medicine

 Some naturopathic physicians establish and operate their own private practices, while others choose to work for an integrative medical clinic.
 Others become research scientists, natural pharmacists, public health administrators, consultants to industry or insurance companies or advisors to other health care professionals.
-The work environments and professional options are as wide-ranging for naturopathic physicians as they are for any allopathic or osteopathic physician.
+Click here to learn more about career paths in naturopathic medicine.

 Job satisfaction is high among naturopathic physicians.
 More than 90% of practicing naturopathic physicians enjoy professional and career satisfaction.